fieldingtron/avaniyoga/content/_index.md

   Yoga to open and strengthen the body: It is a multi-dimensional renewal of body, psyche, and spirit.'
 summary_items:
+- title: Connect With Nature
+  text: Relax and Enjoy the natural delights.
+Peru is a beautiful place and you can
+    relax and recharge easily here.
+  picture: "/v1557865653/avaniyoga/connect-with-nature.jpg"
 - title: Healthy Meals
   text: Vegan, vegetarian diets taking into account food intolerance.
 Buying from
     local markets and organic produce.